MDAnalysis/mdanalysis/README.rst

 |pypi| |anaconda| |asv|

-MDAnalysis_ is a Python library for the analysis of computer simulations of many-body systems at the molecular scale, spanning use cases from interactions of drugs with proteins to novel materials.
+MDAnalysis_ is a Python library for the analysis of computer simulations of many-body systems at the molecular scale, spanning use cases from drug-protein interactions to novel materials.
 It is widely used in the scientific community and is written by scientists for scientists.

 It works with a wide range of popular simulation packages including GROMACS, Amber, NAMD, CHARMM, DL_POLY, HOOMD, LAMMPS and many others — see the lists of supported `trajectory formats`_ and `topology formats`_.
 MDAnalysis also includes widely used analysis algorithms in the `MDAnalysis.analysis`_ module.